What Next? UK lawmakers torn on fate of Brexit, and May

 The Brexiteers are in a minority, but form a powerful bloc in May’s Conservative Party.
 A larger group in Parliament, from a range of parties, favors a compromise Brexit in which the U.K. keeps close economic ties with the bloc.

-These pro-EU lawmakers will try to push through a plan this week that would give members of Parliament control of the House of Commons timetable in order to hold a series of votes on alternative forms of Brexit, to see if there is a majority for any of them.
+These pro-EU lawmakers will try to push through a plan this week that would give members of Parliament control of the House of Commons timetable in order to hold a series of “indicative votes” on alternative forms of Brexit, to see if there is a majority for any of them.

 Proposals could include seeking closer ties with the bloc than May’s deal envisages, or putting the Brexit deal to a public vote.